tkenning/dev.na.bambora.com/source/docs/guides/onboarding.md

 This second API call will return a raw HTML or PDF of the Terms and Conditions.

 > During the review process of your interface and integration, the Onboarding Team will ensure you're displaying the Terms and Pricing correctly.
-> You can arrange for custom Terms and Conditions through your Account Manager.

 ### Creating an application

-When you create an application, you'll need to include the first JSON `version`, and `name` call references for the Terms, not the name from the header of the second call.
+When you create an application, you'll need to include the first JSON `version`, and `name` call references from the Terms, not the name from the header of the second call.

 To create a new applicaton, you'll **POST** using `/v1/boarding/workflows/psp-cad/applications`